COLLEGE ALCOHOL VIOLATIONS DEFENSECONTACT US NOW FOR A CONSULTATION

 Generally speaking, college and university codes of student conduct have regulations that apply to the possession and consumption of alcohol on campus as well as off-campus student conduct.
 These rules may prohibit students from possessing alcohol in dorms, drinking on campus, providing alcohol to underage students, and may also have regulations that create a separate code of conduct violation for criminal offenses related to alcohol.
 When these rules are broken, schools may impose sanctions on the students who violate them – often sanctions that are far harsher than students typically think would be the case. (“Hey it was a few beers.
 I can’t be in that much trouble.”)
 Fortunately, in many instances, the counsel of an experienced attorney can help reduce the consequences that you may face if you are accused of an alcohol violation.

-To schedule a consultation with college alcohol violation attorney Felice Duffy, call our office today at 203-946-2000.
+To schedule a consultation with our highly knowledgeable college alcohol violation attorneys, call our office today at 203-946-2000.

 An alcohol violation could have serious consequences